Caioscg/RocketMovies/README.md

 ## 💻 Project

-- This is the Front-end for the Rocket Movies app.
+- This is the Front-end for the Rocket Movies App.

 ## :memo: License